Silverstone Guide

 G1

-A popular spot for spectators and snappers alike is the Luffield terracing which provides good views from Brooklands through to Woodcote.
-Before you get there you can get up close to the fence at Brooklands on the inside bend and shoot through the wire with a 70 -200mm focal length.
+A popular spot for spectators and snappers alike is the Luffield terracing which used to provide good views from Brooklands through to Woodcote.

 Daniel Pedrosa Ramal MotoGP 26